halqadasi/Video-Authenticity-Restoration-via-Outlier-Detection-and-Temporal-Reordering/README.md

 - **shuffled_artifacts/**: Pre-generated shuffled videos and CSVs

 **Setup Instructions:**
-1. Download all folders from the Google Drive links above
+1. Download all folders from the DropBox links above
 2. Extract and place `UCF101_videos/` in the project root directory
 3. Copy the contents of downloaded artifact folders to the corresponding empty folders in your project:
    - `outlier_artifacts/` → `./outlier_artifacts/`